Analysis | The unresolvable dishonesty at the heart of the Arizona election review

 Oh, did you think I was talking about something else?

-It is also the case that all available evidence suggests that the 2020 presidential election was not tainted by fraud or mistake, including in Michigan, where Joe Biden won by 154,000 votes or in Arizona, where he won by about 10,500.
+It is also the case that all available evidence suggests that the 2020 presidential election was not tainted by fraud or mistake, including in Michigan, where Biden won by 154,000 votes, or in Arizona, where he won by about 10,500.
 Yet the response from Trump and his allies to the idea that votes should face new scrutiny has been very different.

-So, in Arizona, the Republican-led state senate authorized an effort to scrutinize the results not statewide but in one county, Maricopa, that alone accounted for Biden’s margin of victory.
-That effort is being conducted not by experienced auditors but, instead, by a firm that hasn’t done this work before and that is run by a guy who has actively embraced the sorts of fraud allegations for which no available evidence exists.
+So, in Arizona, the Republican-led state Senate authorized an effort to scrutinize the results not statewide but in one county, Maricopa, that alone accounted for Biden’s margin of victory.
+That effort is being conducted not by experienced auditors but instead by a firm that hasn’t done this work before and that is run by a guy who has actively embraced the sorts of fraud allegations for which no available evidence exists.

-You’ve heard about this effort by now, perhaps in the context of its participants using cameras to look for bamboo residue on ballots, an effort rooted in an obviously ridiculous conspiracy theory about ballots being flown in from Asia to aid Biden and an effort that experts told The Post wouldn’t effectively detect bamboo anyway.
+You’ve heard about this effort by now, perhaps in the context of its participants using cameras to look for bamboo residue on ballots, an effort rooted in an obviously ridiculous conspiracy theory about ballots being flown in from Asia to aid Biden and an effort that experts told The Washington Post wouldn’t effectively detect bamboo anyway.
 But the “audit,” as its proponents like to describe it, is far broader than just the Great Bamboo Hunt, deploying all sorts of novel mechanisms for questioning the validity of ballots while understaffing the actual counting of votes.
 From the outset, the obvious goal has been to undermine, not to reinforce, the legitimacy of the results in the county.

-In an interview with CNN, the face of the effort, Arizona state senate president Karen Fann (R) unintentionally made clear just how unserious the effort was.
+In an interview with CNN, the face of the effort, Arizona state Senate President Karen Fann (R) unintentionally made clear just how unserious the effort was.
 CNN’s Kyung Lah challenged the effort as undermining the democratic choice made by Maricopa voters.

 “You’re talking about trying to disprove conspiracies,” Lah said to Fann.